-- 1. For the direct USB connection: - Connect the USB cable (Watlow p/n 0219-0480-0000) between the computer and the micro USB connector on the ASPYRE DT power controller. - Wait for the USB driver to install, if necessary. - 2.
-For an RS-485 connection: - Connect the computer to the ASPYRE DT power controller.
-See "Communication Connections" on page 28.
-For most computers a USB-to-485 converter is required (Watlow p/n 0847-0326-0000). - 3.
-Launch the ASPYRE Configurator software. - 4.
-Select: - ASPYRE to communicate with a single-phase power controller - ASPYRE 3PH to communicate with a three-phase power controller (two or three switched legs) - 5.
+- 1. For the direct USB connection: - Connect the USB cable (Watlow p/n 0219-0480-0000) between the computer and the micro USB connector between the display and keypad on the ASPYRE DT power controller's control panel. - Wait for the USB driver to install, if necessary. - 2.
+For an RS-485 connection:

+• Connect the computer to the ASPYRE DT power controller.
+See "Communication Connections" on page 29.
+For most computers a USB-to-485 converter is required (Watlow p/n 0847-0326-0000).

+3. Launch the ASPYRE Configurator software.

+4. Select:

+- ASPYRE to communicate with a single-phase power controller - ASPYRE 3PH to communicate with a three-phase power controller (two or three switched legs) - 5.
 From the Setting menu, choose Serial Port. - 6.
 For Port, select the COM port that is connected to the power controller (see the note below). - 7.
 To verify communication, click Test. - 8.
 Click OK.